LambdaHack/LambdaHack/README.md

-That's where keypresses are assigned commands, help texts and categories (including special categories indicating that a group of keypresses form one of the in-game menus).
-This file is specific to a particular game (hence `GameDefinition` in the path) and the engine dynamically creates the in-game help screens based on this file and player config that can partially overwrite it.
+That's where keypresses are assigned commands, help texts and categories (including special categories indicating that a group of keypresses forms an in-game menu).
+This file is specific to a particular game (hence `GameDefinition` in the path) and the engine dynamically creates in-game help screens based on this file and on player config file that can partially overwrite it.

-The commands assigned to keypresses are interpreted by the UI client here (each faction in the game uses a client, the player's client additionally has UI capabilities):
+The commands assigned to keypresses are interpreted by the UI client (each faction in the game uses a client and the player's client additionally has UI capabilities) in the following module:

 https://github.com/LambdaHack/LambdaHack/blob/master/engine-src/Game/LambdaHack/Client/UI/HandleHumanM.hs